AzerApi/EnliJS_bot/README.md

 ### General:
 This bot was made specificly for the Azzey discord server.
-This bot contains a couple of meme command a lot of people won't get without proper explanations
+This bot contains a couple of meme command a lot of people won't get without proper explanations.

 ### Commands: